-"None of us did well on the PSAT (Preliminary SAT)," Morgan said.
-"In this class, we improved our lifting form, got in shape and learned at the same time."

-"I loved working together with my teammates during the WOD," Kelsey said.
-"I learned new (test-taking) strategies.
-Overall, this was a good experience.
-I would recommend it to anyone."

-She continued: "The SAT tutoring helped with my other classes.
+"None of us did well on the PSAT After they had a chance to catch their (Preliminary SAT)," Morgan said.
+"In this "I loved working together with my "We were welcomed by everybody on the teammates during the WOD," Kelsey first day," Kelsey said.
+"We got constant said.
+"I learned new (test-taking) encouragement.
+And we learned new strategies.
+Overall, this was a good strategies in the SAT class, like how to experience.
+I would recommend it to helped with my other classes.
 Dustin tutored us in Algebra 2."